Sachems: History

 The Sachems were founded at Columbia University in 1915.
 It was established as protest group against the Nacoms, allegedly for the latter's reticence toward Jewish students.
 The publicly stated reason for their formation, however, was that it was in response to Columbia's growing class size, when it was judged that only one senior society would not adequately to serve the needs of the university's undergraduate student body.

 Controversy surrounding the roles and secrecy of the senior societies cropped up at Columbia University in 1954.
 Students complained about the societies' failure to comply with the university's regulations surrounding student organizations.
 Sachems had not provided the committee with a copy of its constitution or made the purposes of the organizations clear, as was required, and its secrecy made it impossible to discern whether it "conduct[ed] their meetings and programs in a responsible manner as members of the University community".
 The Columbia College student body voted in May of that year to recommend to the university administration that it compel the senior societies to register with the CSO, 832 to 447, as well as force it to submit monthly reports on their activities to the dean of the college, 663 to 599.

 In January 1955, the society was placed under the direct jurisdiction of the Dean's Office, bypassing the CSO.
 Their secrecy was not abolished, and the deans announced that they did not intend to ask for monthly reports.
 At the time, four deans were honorary members of either the Sachems or the Nacoms.

+In 2005, the Sachems created their own version of The Gates in Alfred Lerner Hall.

 The society is allegedly dedicated to performing "discrete service" to Columbia College in cooperation with the school administration.
 The Sachems started a university scholarship fund and the tutoring organization Double Discovery Center.

 Sachem is supported by a "modest" endowment, though when asked by The New York Times, neither of the deans of students of Columbia College or the School of Engineering would comment on the sizes of said endowment.